Kona Earth - Kona Coffee Questions Answered

 We ship whole bean Kona coffee because it preserves freshness.
 It also gives you flexibility in selecting a grinding level (fine to medium, etc.) depending on the way you prepare your coffee.

 What are the different Kona coffee roast profiles?

 MEDIUM: Roasted to the first crack, the beans are a light chocolate brown with few surface oils.
 Medium roast preserves the smooth, delicate nuances that make Kona coffee so special with balanced flavor, aroma, and acidity.
 Fans of American Roast or Breakfast Roast will appreciate this balanced and well-rounded coffee.

 FULL CITY: Medium-dark roast is pleasing to every palate, balancing the mixture in flavor between the origin of the coffee and the taste of the roasting process.
 In this roast, the beans roast past the first crack but stop before reaching the second crack.
 The beans will be mostly dry, with intermittent patches of oil.
 This roast is often used for espresso drinks.

 DARK: This is a full-bodied coffee with a bold flavor.
 Roasted to the second crack, the beans are dark brown with an oily surface.
 Dark roast creates a strong, rich flavor with an unmistakable aroma.
 Some refer to this roast as French Roast.

-Why don’t you offer a dark roast for Extra Fancy and Peaberry grade Kona coffee?
+Why don’t you offer a dark roast for your Premium and Peaberry grade Kona coffees?

 Grading standards are set forth by Hawaii Coffee Association to regulate bean size and quality.
-During dry milling, the beans are sorted into 3 categories:
+During dry milling, our beans are sorted into 3 categories:

-Kona Extra Fancy is a Type I Kona coffee with screen size (19), meaning it is a larger bean with very few defects.
+Premium is a Type I Kona coffee with screen size (19), meaning it is a larger bean with few defects.